 §31.
 In any case, all four of the Amazons pictured in the Edessa Mosaic are viewed collectively in the role of hunters, not warriors.
 And such a collective view, if these Amazons are to be imagined as hunting together, all at the same time, can take all four of them back to the happiest moments in their own past lifetimes.
 There are no wars to be fought—yet—and so our Amazons can take delight in hunting, which is what they love to do more than anything else in the whole world.

 §32.
-I bring Part 3 to a close by narrowing the focus, concentrating on two Amazons only.
+I bring Phase 3 of my Introduction to a close by narrowing the focus, concentrating on two Amazons only.
 They are Hippolyte and Antiope.
 One of them, as we have seen, is identified by name in the Edessa Mosaic.
 She is Hippolyte.
 As for Antiope, we cannot know for sure whether she is absent or present in the Mosaic.
-In any case, what we have by now learned not only about Hippolyte but also about Antiope brings me here, at long last, to ask a question that was suppressed in Part 1, where I spoke, without naming names, about the mother of the hero Hippolytus, fathered by Theseus.
+In any case, what we have by now learned not only about Hippolyte but also about Antiope brings me here, at long last, to ask a question that was suppressed in Phase 1 of my Introduction, where I spoke, without naming names, about the mother of the hero Hippolytus, fathered by Theseus.
 All I said then was that this mother was an Amazon.
-Later on, in Part 2, I spoke about the modeling of Hippolytus on an Amazon like Hippolyte, and I even noted there the parallelism of the masculine name Hippolytus with the feminine name Hippolyte.
-I did not yet say in Part 2, however, that Hippolyte could have been the mother of Hippolytus.
-But now, here at the end of Part 3, I finally come around to ask an obviously expected question: who, then, was the mother of Hippolytus?
+Later on, in Phase 2 of the Introduction, I spoke about the modeling of Hippolytus on an Amazon like Hippolyte, and I even noted there the parallelism of the masculine name Hippolytus with the feminine name Hippolyte.
+I did not yet say in Phase 2, however, that Hippolyte could have been the mother of Hippolytus.
+But now, here at the end of Phase 3 in the Introduction, I finally come around to ask an obviously expected question: who, then, was the mother of Hippolytus?
 Was it Hippolyte?
 Some ancient sources do make the claim, yes, that Hippolyte was the mother—but such sources are exceptional.
 As an example of one such exception, I cite by way of Plutarch, Life of Theseus, 27.5, the testimony of an authority named Kleidēmos (FGH 323 F 18), who makes exactly this claim.
-And we can add here, by way of reportage from Apollodorus, Epitome 1.16, also the testimony of poets like Simonides (F 551a).
+And we can add here, by way of reportage from “Apollodorus,” Epitome 1.16, also the testimony of poets like Simonides (F 551a).
 And I have already cited the further testimony of Isocrates, Speech 12, Panathenaicus section 193.
 In most other ancient sources, however, we read that the Amazon Mother of Hippolytus was not Hippolyte but Antiope.
 I list here the following examples of such an alternative identification: Diodorus, 4.28; Plutarch, Life of Theseus 26 and 28; Pausanias, 1.2.1 and 1.41.7.
 Of course, such an alternative identification makes more sense, as we have already seen, from the standpoint of strictly Athenian myth-making.
 After all, the identity of Hippolyte is more variable than the identity of Antiope.
 To put it another way: the myths about Antiope are far more familiarly Athenian—and thus far less variable—than the myths about Hippolyte.
-And, finally, for good measure, I should add that we even see, by way of a passing mention in Apollodorus, Epitome 1.16, yet another alternative version.
+And, finally, for good measure, I should add that we can even see, by way of a passing mention in “Apollodorus,” Epitome 1.16, yet another alternative version.
 Other sources, not named in the Epitome, claim that it was not Hippolyte, nor Antiope, but Melanippe who was the real Mother Amazon.
 I find this version a fitting afterthought in my own thinking about the vast variety of myths about Amazons.
-Here is an Amazon, Melanippe, whose life was spared by Hēraklēs in return for the lost life of her sister Amazon, Hippolyte, In this rarest of mythological variants mentioned in the Epitome of Apollodorus, the Amazon who survived gives life to the son that her Amazon sister maybe never had.
+Here is an Amazon, Melanippe, whose life was spared by Hēraklēs in return for the lost life of her sister Amazon, Hippolyte, In this rarest of mythological variants, mentioned in the Epitome of “Apollodorus,” the Amazon who survived gives life to the son that her Amazon sister maybe never had.

 Allen, T. W., ed.
 1912.
 Homeri Opera V (Hymns, Cycle, fragments).
 Oxford.